tariqajyusuf/fidesdocs/pages/regulations/cpra/privacy_policy_cpra.md

         To learn more about these consumer rights, read the [CPRA requirements here](./what_reqs_cpra#5-cpra-amends-available-consumer-and-employee-rights)
     </Callout>

-## 2. If your business is using any automated decision making tools for behavioral inference, analysis or decision making, you should notify the user.
+## 2. If your business is using any automated decision making tools for behavioral inference, analysis, or decision making, you should notify the user.

     Provide the user with a written notice of automated decision making in your privacy policy, describing what categories of personal data you are using and for what type of automated decision making.

-    Note: in the case of automated decision making, you must also Notify the user that where they enforce their right to opt-out you will Not discriminate against them; that is to say that if they opt-out of automated processing, you will still provide the service to them within reasonable limitations.
+    Note: in the case of automated decision making, you must also notify the user that when they exert their right to opt-out, you will not discriminate against them.
+That is to say, if they opt-out of automated processing, you will still provide the service to them within reasonable limitations.

 ## 3. For each of the 11 categories of data you must have four clear notices as follows:

-    * *Whether you collect that data*: simply confirm whether this is a category of data you collect or Not.
+    * *Whether you collect that data*: simply confirm whether this is a category of data you collect or not.
     * *How you use the data*: confirm the purpose for which you use the data.
-    * *Whether you share it*: if you share the data, with what parties is it shared.
+    * *Whether you share it*: if you share the data, specify what other parties is it shared with.
-    * *How long you retain the data*: you must specify when the data is disposed of and _it is No longer permissible_ to provide an approximation such as “for as long as is necessary”.
+    * *How long you retain the data*: you must specify when the data is disposed of. _It is no longer permissible_ to provide an approximation such as “for as long as is necessary”.
 The CPRA demands specificity.

     The following table is a helpful way to consider how to display this information in your policy.

-    Note: in description we have provided an list of examples, you should complete with only the categories of data you process for each category.
+    Note: in this description, we have provided an list of examples.
+You should complete this table with only the categories of data you process for each category.

     <table>
 		<tr>